medhruvgupta/Netbeans-Calculator/README.md

 # Netbeans-Calculator
-A dynamic JFrame Applet program built on Netbeans using Java!
+A dynamic JFrame Applet program built on Netbeans using Java with features like standard,scientific as well as unit inter-conversion calculations available!

 =========================================================================================